xr-cc/proj-hsg-env-chal/README.md

-# proj-hsg-env-chal
-DS4A Team Project: Project Housing x Environmental Challenges
+# Project Housing x Environmental Challenges
+This is the team project for DS4A: Women's Summit (FL2020), Team 31.

+## Project Outline

+## Data Sources

+## Files and Descriptions